Liam Neeson: Marriage and relationships

 Neeson lived with actress Helen Mirren during the early 1980s.
 They met while working on Excalibur (1981).
-Interviewed by James Lipton for Inside the Actors Studio, Neeson said Mirren was instrumental in him getting an agent.
+Interviewed by James Lipton for Inside the Actors Studio, Neeson said Mirren was instrumental in his getting an agent.

 He dated Barbra Streisand for about nine months between 1991 and 1992.

 Neeson then met actress Natasha Richardson while performing in a revival of the play Anna Christie on Broadway in 1993.
 They were married on 3 July 1994 and had two sons together, Micheál (born 1995) and Daniel (born 1996).
 In October 1998, they won £50,000 ($85,370) in libel damages after the Daily Mirror wrongly claimed that their marriage was suffering.
 They donated the money to victims of the August 1998 Omagh bombing.
 In August 2004, they purchased an estate in Millbrook, New York.
 On 18 March 2009, Richardson died when she suffered a traumatic brain injury in a skiing accident at the Mont Tremblant Resort, northwest of Montreal.
 Neeson donated her organs following her death.

 After Richardson's death, Neeson dated Freya St. Johnston for two years.
-He has not dated again since the split, stating in 2024 that he was "past all of that".
+Though he stated in 2024 that he was "past all that", he briefly dated Pamela Anderson in 2025 after filming The Naked Gun together.
+He was linked with Stella Stocker in 2026.